How to Boost your Productivity

 #1 Make a list of all the tasks that you do on a regular basis.
 Look back at your past week or even your current to-do list.
 From this list, circle all of the things that you could potentially hire someone else to take off your plate.

-#2 Based off of the items you circled, decide if you want to hire a generalist or a specialist.
+#2 Based on the items you circled, decide if you want to hire a generalist or a specialist.
 From there, decide if you want to hire a domestic or international Virtual Assistant.

-#3 Create a job description for your Virtual Assistant, based off of the above information.
+#3 Create a job description for your Virtual Assistant, based on the above information.
 You can use these questions to help create that job description:

 - Your Name